Antonako1/atOS/SOURCE/KERNEL/32RTOSKRNL/MEMORY/PAGING/README.md

 0x20000000 - Start of user library memory

 # Let's say you run a process.
 A memory region of 0x10040000-0x1004A000 is allocated for your process
-# Kernel mappings for memory are first copied into the process, so it looks like the kernel map
+# Kernel mappings for memory are first copied into the process, so it looks precisely like the kernel map
 0x00000000 - Miscellaneous
 0x00100000 - Kernel image
 0x00550000 - Kernel heap